Fast and Effective Solutions for Ankle Sprain Injury Recovery

 An ankle sprain is a very common injury but unfortunately, it is often not rehabilitated properly.

 The first line of action is to rule out any possible fractures which, in this area, are not very obvious.
-If there are no signs of a fracture and the bones are intact, then we are dealing with a varying combination of muscle and ligament strains which can either be completely localized at the outer side of the ankle or in severe cases might involve the side of the foot and extend to the sides of the leg.
+If there are no signs of a fracture and the bones are intact, then we are dealing with a varying combination of muscle and ligament strains which can either be completely localized at the outer side of the ankle or, in severe cases, might involve the side of the foot and extend to the sides of the leg.

 A moderate case of an ankle sprain will cause discomfort during walking and there might be some obvious swelling accompanied by some discoloration and bruising.
 This type of sprain usually requires 3 to 4 weeks of complete rest but normal walking function should return within the first two weeks.

 A couple of different clinical diagnostic tests can be used to determine the extent of the damage and prescribe the right course of action that is most suitable.
 Cartilage damage is another complicating factor involved in severe ankle sprains which also presents with bruising.
-Such cases need to be recognized and managed separately from common ankle sprains as they might require surgery and are certainly much more long-term and challenging to treat.
+Such cases need to be recognized and managed separately from common ankle sprains as they may require surgery and are certainly much more long-term and challenging to treat.

-These issues present so frequently because in most cases some residual problems of reduced muscle strength, flexibility deficits, compensatory movements, and poor coordination are present which take the pressure away from the injury site.
+These issues present so frequently because in most cases, some residual problems of reduced muscle strength, flexibility deficits, compensatory movements, and poor coordination are present, which take the pressure away from the injury site.